 Durand started his career as a stand-up comedian, meaning he could be comfortable with not only Bond’s tough side but his penchant for puns and dry humour.

 When it was announced that Lashana Lynch would be taking over the 007 moniker in No Time to Die, there were rumours that she might also adopt the Bond name.
-While it was confirmed that she is not the new Bond, speculation continues that the new Bond could, in fact, be played by a woman.
+While it was confirmed that she is not the new Bond, speculation continues that the next James Bond could, in fact, be played by a woman.

 Recently, Bond producer Barbara Broccoli stated that she didn’t think a woman would ever assume the role, but some fans continue to think that the gender swap is inevitable.
 If Bond were to be played by a woman, our Canadian choice would be Cobie Smulders.